 A promising, and relatively new, red wine grape, Domina is a crossing of Portugieser and Spätburgunder that was bred at the Institute for Vine Breeding in Siebeldingen in the Pfalz.

-Like the Portugieser, it is a fairly prolific variety and does not require a particular type of soil or site.
+Like the Portugieser, it is a fairly fruitful variety and does not require a particular type of soil or site.
+Although they rarely show the finesse of Spätburgunder, Domina wines are pleasant, full-bodied and deep in colour.